cumtdsw/j2se/README.md

 j2se
 ====

-here are my all practice projects written in use of java 2 platform, standard edition.
+here are my all practice projects.

+open them with eclipse.